We will be closed Monday, May 25 for Memorial Day

 Can I do a scratch test on shrubs too?

 Yes.
-The same idea applies to many shrubs and trees.
+The same idea applies to all woody plants.
 Use a small stem first and keep the scratch minimal.

 What if I am not sure what I am seeing?

 Take a clear close-up photo of the scratched area and send it to us.
-We can help you look at it.
+We have decades of experience with this test!

 Need help checking your plant?

-Send us photos of the plant, the scratched area, and the base of the trunk or stems.
-The clearer the photos, the faster we can help.
+Use our tree support form.
+You will be asked to provide photos of the plant, the scratched area, and the base of the trunk or stems.
+The clearer the photos, the better we can help!